pharath/pharath.github.io/_posts/2022-10-06-notes-cpp-pointers-memory.md

   *p1 = "hi"; // if so, dereference p1 to assign a new value to that string
 ```

+slides:

+- twice the size of a raw pointer

 #### `make_shared`

 - **best practice:** `make_shared` is the preferred method for constructing an object and returning an appropriate smart pointer
   - BS: Creating an object using `new` and passing it to a `shared_ptr` is
     - more verbose
+      - therefore, less convenient
     - allows for mistakes
     - notably less efficient
       - because it needs a separate allocation for the use count that is essential in the implementation of a `shared_ptr`